Đọc bài viết bằng tiếng Việt.

-Leave your big luggages/suitcases at the station, eat light and, if possible, find your way to a WC before entering the building!
+Leave your big luggage/suitcases at the station, eat light and, if possible, find your way to a WC before entering the building!

 My advice: You should pay it a visit right after arriving in Amsterdam.
 You may feel sorrowful during the visit, but once you get out of the building, you may thank life for everything you are having now.

-As you cannot take picture inside, buying a postcard with the house illustration is a nice idea.
+As you cannot take pictures inside, buying a postcard with the house illustration is a nice idea.
 And if you haven’t read the book before, buy one here (available in different languages).

 Address: Prinsengracht 263-267